Keyboard shortcuts

 Agent Swarm Architecture

-Why RWKV State Sharing
+Why RWKV state sharing

 O(H * head_size^2) = O(d_model * head_size) = O(d^2)

-For a swarm of N agents, the cost of sharing all recurrent states is:
+independent of how many tokens the agent has processed.
+For a swarm of N agents, the cost of sharing all recurrent states is

 RWKV: O(N * d^2) -- constant in sequence length